 For Complaints against Faculty or Staff

-The hearing panel will file the report with the Title IX Coordinator who will forward the report to the Provost if the respondent is a member of the faculty and to the President if the respondent is a member of the President’s Senior Staff; otherwise, the report will be forwarded to the Director of Human Resources.
+The hearing panel will file the report with the Title IX Coordinator who will forward the report to the Provost if the respondent is a member of the faculty and to the President if the respondent is a member of the President’s Senior Staff; otherwise, the report will be forwarded to the Vice President for Finance and Administration.

-If the panel has concluded that a violation of university policy has occurred, the Provost or the Director of Human Resources as the case may be, will consult with the hearing panel and thereafter will impose a sanction.
+If the panel has concluded that a violation of university policy has occurred, the Provost or the Vice President for Finance and Administration as the case may be, will consult with the hearing panel and thereafter will impose a sanction.
 If the respondent is a tenured faculty member, the Provost shall observe the procedures set forth in the Bylaws of the Board of Directors.
 If the respondent is a faculty member, the Provost will impose the sanction.
 If the respondent is a member of the President's Senior Staff, the President will impose the sanction.
-Otherwise, the Director of Human Resources will impose the sanction.
+Otherwise, the Vice President for Finance and Administration will impose the sanction.

 The senior administrative officer who received the panel's report will inform the complainant and respondent in writing of the decision and the sanction, if any, and will simultaneously send the report to the Title IX Coordinator.
 If the university officer is unable to deliver the decision to the complainant and respondent in person, the report may be sent by ordinary United States Mail or may e-mail the same.
 The officer will use the home addresses of the respective parties, and the decision will be deemed delivered upon mailing.